Transylvania’s Heritage Self-Guided Cycling Holiday

 But this is just a hint of the rich heritage that you will discover during this entire trip.
 An exceptional holiday is waiting for you.

-Day 9 – Private transfer from Ohaba to Brasov: about 1h
+Day 8: Private transfer from Viscri to Brasov: about 1h30

-LODGING: Double occupancy in guesthouses and small charming hotels.
-Exceptionally shared facilities.
+LODGING Double occupancy in guesthouses and small charming hotels.
+Exceptionally shared

-NOT INCLUDED: Meals like indicated, drinks, panniers, items of personal nature.
+NOT INCLUDED Meals like indicated, drinks, extra panniers, items of personal nature.

 Arcade hybrid bikes, 21 gears, light aluminium frame, Shimano derailleur, repair kit, pump, helmet, map holder, lock.
 Not included: speedometer.